WebberZone/contextual-related-posts/readme.txt

 = 2.4.0 =

+* Features:
+	* Shortcode and the widget now have an added parameter for 'offset'.
+This is useful if you would like to display different widgets/shortcodes but not always start from the first post

 * Bug fixes:
 	* Language files initialisation had the wrong text domain
 	* Stop updating the thumb settings if the existing value isn't found.
 Caused incorrect changes in certain installations